syncfusion-content/uwp-docs/uwp/Spell-Checker/overview.md

 ---
 layout: post
-title: Overview of SfSpellChecker control in UWP
+title: About UWP Spell Checker control | Syncfusion
-description: Overview of SfSpellChecker control in UWP
+description: Learn here all about Overview support in Syncfusion UWP Spell Checker (SfSpellChecker) control and more.
 platform: UWP
 control: SfSpellChecker
 documentation: ug
 ---

-# Overview
+# UWP Spell Checker (SfSpellChecker) Overview

 `SfSpellChecker` control provides a simple and intuitive interface to check for spelling errors in text editor controls.
 We can perform spell checking on text editor control and it will also provide suggestions for the misspelled words through dialog and context menu.